Phys767-Spring17/Gaia/README.md

 "velocity_distribution_value.png", a histogram distribution for the transverse velocity's magnitude.
 "density_distribution_2D.png", 2D density distribution for the stars, in xy-plane.
 "velocity_distribution_2D.png", 2D velosity distribution for the stars, in xy-plane.

+Conclusion: The plots show that even though there is a high peak for velocity's magnitude,transverse velocities of the stars do not depend on their (x,y) coordinates.